TheDaneFromSpain/gmail-keyword-filter/README.md

 ## Customizations

-- Change query from "label:work" in `get_mails` function in *quickstart.py* to another gmail search query.
+- Change query from "label:work" in `get_mails` function in *quickstart.py* to any other gmail search query.
 - Modify the frequency of updates while in the infinite loop by changing `time.sleep(10)` to any amount of seconds desired.
 - Remove lower/uppercase ignore by removing `.lower()` function calls.